 The Best Duo: Water Contact Angles and the Production Parts Approval Process

 This manufacturer also uses water contact angle measurements during their Production Part Approval Process (PPAP), which provides stability and consistency to the parts distributed by the supply vendors.
 PPAP helps reduce delays and non-conformances by providing an approval process.
 Manufacturers that utilize a Production Part Approval Process typically have a greater understanding of how to maintain quality control over any process changes and keep a record of all those changes.
-For OEM’s, including a PPAP into your process alongside contact angle measurements and cleanliness standards will streamline production, reduce warranty claims, increase supplier reliability, and increase profitability and customer satisfaction.
+For OEMs, including a PPAP in your process alongside contact angle measurements and cleanliness standards, will streamline production, reduce warranty claims, increase supplier reliability, and increase profitability and customer satisfaction.

 How Brighton Science Can Enhance Process Control for All Manufacturers

-- Employing quality control to all aspects of your production process
+- Employing quality control in all aspects of your production process

 - Delivering consistent and high-quality products